 We’ll tell you now that this strategy might not be right for everyone.
-In order to know if it’s right for you, see if you can answer “true” to the following statements.
+To determine whether it’s right for you, see if you can answer “true” to the following statements.

 You Have a Very Solid Financial Foundation

-Big ERN, Jonathan, and Brad are educated risk-takers.
-They have a significant amount of wealth.
-They’re not just jumping into the latest financial fads, and they wouldn’t recommend you do that either.
+Big ERN, Jonathan, and Brad are educated risk-takers with significant wealth.
+They don’t just jump into the latest financial fads and wouldn’t recommend that you do that, either.

 The key to the success of this non-traditional plan for emergency funds in FI is the financial foundation that you have in place.
-Big ERN lists some hallmarks of a good financial foundation in his blog post about emergency funds.
+Big ERN lists some hallmarks of an excellent financial foundation in his blog post about emergency funds.

 - No consumer debt

 - Knowledge of the financial tools available if you need them